willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 We have used [GpyOpt](https://github.com/SheffieldML/GPyOpt) extensively.
 It is an open source Bayesian Optimisation library built on top of [Gpy](https://github.com/SheffieldML/GPy) and has a commercially friendly license.
 Both libraries are produced by the University of Sheffield.
 We found its support for including constraint information in the domain space definition second to none (see [here](https://github.com/SheffieldML/GPyOpt/blob/master/manual/GPyOpt_constrained_optimization.ipynb)).
 Its very well documented (see [here](http://nbviewer.jupyter.org/github/SheffieldML/GPyOpt/tree/master/manual/) and [here](http://nbviewer.jupyter.org/github/SheffieldML/notebook/tree/master/GPy/)) and has a lot of options for the model and acquisition functions (see [here](http://nbviewer.jupyter.org/github/SheffieldML/GPyOpt/blob/master/manual/GPyOpt_models.ipynb)).
 They also have a Spearmint interface which allows running existing Spearmint processes by changing only a single line of code.
 We have not used Spearmint or BayesOpt due to their non commercial friendly license.

 The theory behind Bayesian optimisation has been around for a long time.
-However it had some practical problems.
+However, it had some practical problems.
 In particular, the number of hyper-parameters for the Bayesian optimisation process itself.
 These are different from the hyper-parameters of the underlying optimization problem.
 They include the model type, kernel type (covariance function), the acquisition function, the acquisition function optimizer and associated variables such as exploration jitter.
 The most important of these are the covariance function parameters such as the length, variance and noise.
 Fortunately a fully bayesian treatment of the problem has been developed that marginalises over the bayesian hyper-parameters and computes the integrated acquisition function.
 This leads to an integrated acquisition function corresponding to a Monte Carlo integration over the individual acquisition functions of each GP, for which we use the expected improvement.
 The estimate of the optimal point at any step of the algorithm is given by the point of those queried with the maximum mean value in the GP posterior (with the hyperparameters marginalized out).

 As choosing such an approach to integrating out the GP hyperparameters means choosing Expected Improvement as the acquisition function it reduces the number of choices one must make and the improves the automation of the optimization solution further.
 However, there are still variables such as kernel type and acquisition jitter which must be tuned and can have a large effect.